biotz/academy/docs/How-to guides/How to publish device data.md

 ---
 sidebar_position: 4
+sidebar_label: How to publish device data using MQTT - setup devices to send data
 ---
+# Publishing Device data
 ## Introduction
 There is a standard format of the MQTT topics for sending data from devices to the Biotz IoT Platform.
 For this to happen there are these pre-steps that must be fulfilled: